fenixzhao1/fenixzhao1.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D. graduate in Economics at the University of California, Santa Cruz.
-I will join Institute for Advanced Economic Research at Dongbei University of Finance and Economics in December 2021.
+My name is Shuchen Zhao.
+I am an Assistant Professor at Institute for Advanced Economic Research, Dongbei University of Finance and Economics.

 I have a wide range of research interests, including
 * Game Theory